MattMcFarland/sequelize-relay/docs/graphql/using_nodedefinitions.md

 ```

-For this to work, we need to add virtual types to our sequelize model schema:
+To connect with `nodeDefinitions`, we need to add virtual types to our `sequelize` model schema:

 #### Add personType VIRTUAL to the model
 **This adds a field without putting it in the SQL table**

-Person.js is a standard sequelize model with the addition of the `type` field which is a `DataTypes.VIRTUAL`

-Using `DataTypes.VIRTUAL`:
 ```javascript
 type: {
   type: new DataTypes.VIRTUAL(DataTypes.STRING),